This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Sift in the powdered sugar then add the vanilla.
+• To make the frosting, beat together the softened butter and cream cheese in a large bowl until smooth and all of the lumps are gone.
+Sift in the powdered sugar then add the vanilla.
 Beat until smooth and creamy, about 2 minutes.
-Once cookies are cool, frost with cream cheese frosting.
+Frost cooled cookies with cream cheese frosting.

 Last step!
 If you make this, please leave a review letting us know how it was!